ThibaultJanBeyer/learn-accesibility/CONTRIBUTE.md

 @ Possibility to Fold-Unfold the Table of Contents
 @ Even smoother animations
 @ Double check if the given examples are correct and make sense
+@ Add a possibility to search the site

 // Visual
 @ Test with different Screen Readers